 - Consult with leading domestic violence and criminal experts in Indiana.

 Our aggressive approach is designed to undermine the state’s case against you.
 In this past, this has helped us to secure favorable results for our clients.
-When you call us for help, you can benefit from our experience and record of success.
+When you call our domestic violence lawyers for help, you can benefit from our experience and record of success.
 Enlisting our assistance could be the difference between time behind bars and getting the charges dropped, altogether.

 What is Domestic Violence?